-- X-rays - Expenses of services connected with donating an organ - Cost of computer storage of medical records - Cost of special diet, but only if it is medically necessary and only to the extent that costs exceed that of a normal diet - Transportation expenses primarily for, and essential to, medical care including bus, taxi, train, plane fares, ambulance services, parking fees, and tolls - Lodging expenses (not provided in a hospital or similar institution) while away from home if all of the following requirements are met: - o Lodging is primarily for and essential to medical care. - Medical care is provided by a doctor in a licensed hospital or in a medical care facility related to, or the equivalent of, a licensed hospital. - o Lodging is not lavish or extravagant under the circumstances. - O There is no significant element of personal pleasure, recreation, or vacation in the travel away from home.
+- Allowable Expenses - o X-rays - o Expenses of services connected with donating an organ - o Cost of computer storage of medical records - O Cost of special diet, but only if it is medically necessary and only to the extent that costs exceed that of a normal diet - Transportation expenses primarily for, and essential to, medical care including bus, taxi, train, plane fares, ambulance services, parking fees, and tolls - o Lodging expenses (not provided in a hospital or similar institution) while away from home if all of the following requirements are met: - Lodging is primarily for and essential to medical care. - Medical care is provided by a doctor in a licensed hospital or in a medical care facility related to, or the equivalent of, a licensed hospital. - Lodging is not lavish or extravagant under the circumstances. - There is no significant element of personal pleasure, recreation, or vacation in the travel away from home.
 The amount included in medical expensed cannot exceed \$50 for each night for each person.
 Lodging is included for a person for whom transportation expenses are a medical expense because that person is traveling with the person receiving medical care.
-For example, if a parent is traveling with a sick child, up to \$100 per night is included as a medical expense for lodging (meals are not deductible). - Amounts paid for meals during inpatient care at hospital or similar institution, if the main reason for being there is to receive medical care
+For example, if a parent is traveling with a sick child, up to \$100 per night is included as a medical expense for lodging (meals are not deductible).

-- Expenses of divorce when doctor or psychiatrist recommends divorce - Cost of toiletries, cosmetics, and sundry items (e.g., soap, toothbrushes) - Cost of special foods taken as a substitute for regular diet, when the special diet is not medically necessary or cost is not in excess of a normal diet - Maternity clothes - Diaper service - Distilled water purchased to avoid drinking fluoridated city water supply - Installation of power steering in an automobile

-- Pajamas purchased to wear in hospital - Mobile telephone used for personal phone calls as well as calls to a physician - Insurance against loss of income, loss of life, limb or sight - Union dues for sick benefits for members - Contributions to state disability funds - Premiums for insurance coverage including long-term care - Capital expenditures (i.e. construction costs, elevators, swimming pool, or hot tub)
+- o Amounts paid for meals during inpatient care at hospital or similar institution, if the main reason for being there is to receive medical care - Specifically Disallowed - o Expenses of divorce when doctor or psychiatrist recommends divorce - o Cost of toiletries, cosmetics, and sundry items (e.g., soap, toothbrushes) - Cost of special foods taken as a substitute for regular diet, when the special diet is not medically necessary or cost is not in excess of a normal diet - o Weight loss maintenance programs - o Maternity clothes - o Diaper service - Distilled water purchased to avoid drinking fluoridated city water supply - o Installation of power steering in an automobile - o Pajamas purchased to wear in hospital - o Mobile telephone used for personal phone calls as well as calls to a physician - o Insurance against loss of income, loss of life, limb or sight - o Union dues for sick benefits for members - o Contributions to state disability funds - o Premiums paid for insurance coverage including auto insurance providing medical coverage - o Capital expenditures (i.e. construction costs, elevators, swimming pool, or hot tub)